americocunhajr/EPIDEMIC/README.md

 ## Citing EPIDEMIC:

-We ask users of EPIDEMIC to cite the following manual in any publications reporting work done with EPIDEMIC:
+We ask users to cite the following manual in any publications reporting work done with **EPIDEMIC**:

 Michel Tosin, Americo Cunha Jr, et al. XXXX

 ## License

-EPIDEMIC is released under the MIT license.
+**EPIDEMIC** is released under the MIT license.
 See the LICENSE and NOTICE files for details.
 All new contributions must be made under the MIT license.